metaplex-foundation/docs/docs/01-programs/02-candy-machine/04-inserting-items.md

 Now that we have a name and URI for all of our items, all we need to do is insert them into our Candy Machine account.

+This is an important part of the process and, when using Config Line Settings, **minting will not be permitted until all items have been inserted**.

+Note that the name and URI of each inserted item are respectively constraint by the **Name Length** and **URI Length** attributes of the Config Line Settings.

-Note that, because transactions are limited to a certain size, we cannot insert thousands of items within the same transaction.
-The number of items you can insert per transaction will depend on the **Name Length** and **URI Length** attributes defined in your Config Line Settings.
-The shorter your names and URIs are, the more you’ll be able to fit into a transaction.
+Additionally, because transactions are limited to a certain size, we cannot insert thousands of items within the same transaction.
+The number of items we can insert per transaction will depend on the **Name Length** and **URI Length** attributes defined in the Config Line Settings.
+The shorter our names and URIs are, the more we'll be able to fit into a transaction.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>